-c) The owner/manager shall

-where applicable monitors and

-records:

-- The implementation of policies and objectives and the achievement of verifiable targets

-- Implementation of woodland operations

-- Harvesting yields

-- Social impacts

-- Environmental impacts

-- Changes in environmental condition

-- Usage of pesticides, biological control agents and fertilisers and any adverse impacts

-- Environmentally appropriate disposal of waste materials.

-- d) Monitoring targets shall fully consider any special features of the WMU.

-- Implementation of woodland operations

-- Health and safety

-- Compliance with Forest and Water guidelines

-- Worksite supervision

-- · Harvesting yields

-- Information from sales invoices or weight tickets compared to predicted yields from production forecasts or timber inventories

-- Social impacts

-- Condition and accessibility of public access facilities

-- Impacts of timber haulage

-- Environmental impacts

-- Impacts of operations on priority habitats and species, landscape or water and soils

-- Impacts of non-native invasive species

-- Impacts of grazing and browsing

-- Herbivore population and impact surveys and risk assessment

-- Changes in environmental condition

-- Tree health including pests and

-- Woodland composition and structure

-- Areas and features of conservation value

-- Ancient woodland features and remnants, including responses to management and any threats

-- Condition of cultural heritage features.

-When monitoring environmental impacts and changes in environmental condition, particular attention should be paid to the features of high conservation value identified in sections 4.1-4.3 and 4.5 and to the cultural and historical values identified in section 4.8.

-Special features might include protected habitats, cultural sites, historical sites, rights of way etc.

-Detail of information collected should be appropriate to the:
+Page 59 of 148 Consultation Template: Second Revision Draft (October 2021) United Kingdom Woodland Assurance Standard Fifth Edition (version 5.0)

+Kept in a form that ensures that results are of use over the long term. c) The owner/manager shall where applicable monitors and records: The implementation of policies and objectives and the achievement of verifiable targets Implementation of woodland operations Harvesting yields Social impacts Environmental impacts Changes in environmental condition Usage of pesticides, biological control agents and fertilisers and any adverse impacts Environmentally appropriate disposal of waste materials. d) Monitoring targets shall fully consider any special features of the WMU.
+Worksite supervision Harvesting yields Information from sales invoices or weight tickets compared to predicted yields from production forecasts or timber inventories Social impacts Condition and accessibility of public access facilities Impacts of timber haulage Environmental impacts Impacts of operations on priority habitats and species, landscape or water and soils Impacts of onon-native invasive species Impacts of onon-native invasive species Impacts of grazing and browsing Successional changes that negatively impact on open ground priority habitats Changes in environmental condition The health including pests and diseases Woodland composition and structure Areas and features and remnants, including responses to management and any threats Condition of cultural heritage features.
+When monitoring environmental impacts and changes in environmental condition, particular attention should be paid to the features of high conservation value identified in section 4.1.4.3 and 4.5 and to the cultural and historical values identified in section 4.8.
+Special features might include protected habitats, cultural sites, historical sites, heritage assets and rights of way etc. Detail of information collected should be appropriate to the: Size of the enterprise Netrosity of operations Objectives of management Sensitivity of the site.
+The owner/manager may consider; --- ---

+Page 60 of 148 Consultation Template: Second Revision Draft (October 2021) United Kingdom Woodland Assurance Standard Fifth Edition (version 5.0)

-Size of the enterprise Intensity of operations Objectives of management Sensitivity of the site.
-The owner/manager may consider: Formal written records A less formal site diary Photographic records Verbally communicated records.
+MAKE CONSULTATION COMMENTS S / NOTES HERE Formal written records A less formal site diary Photographic records Verbally communicated records.
 Note that there may be legal requirements for record-keeping in some cases, for example pesticide usage.
 Owners/managers should be aware of the potential usefulness of information gathered for other purposes, for example to fulfil statutory requirements, which may meet or supplement monitoring needs.
 It may also be possible to make use of freely available information from sources such as statutory bodies or local interest groups.
 2.15.2 The owner/manager shall takes monitoring findings into account, particularly during revision of the management planning documentation, and if necessary shall revises management objectives, verifiable targets and/or management activities.
 Monitoring records Management planning documentation Discussion with the owner/manager.
 Expert advice should be sought where necessary and taken into account.
-Agreed 2.15.3 Monitoring findings, or summaries thereof, shall be are made publicly available upon request.
+2.15.3 Monitoring findings, or summaries thereof, shall be are made publicly available upon request.
 Written or verbal evidence of responses to requests.
-The monitoring findings or summaries may exclude confidential information.
+The monitoring findings or summaries may exclude confidential information including personal information covered by the UK General Data Protection Regulation (UK GDPR).
 The means of sharing monitoring findings should be appropriate to the nature of the records and to the needs of the interested parties.

 Owners/managers of smaller management units, relying more on informal monitoring methods and records, may find it more appropriate to communicate results verbally.
 Owners/managers of larger management units, relying more on formal surveys and reports, may find it more appropriate to produce a written summary.
-Agreed within GDPR of course

-See section 2.2.2 for examples of confidential information. -- --- --
+See section 2.2.2 for examples of confidential information.
+MAKE CONSULTATION COMMENTS / NOTES HERE